- Explain tips for reading effectively in various disciplines (sciences, social sciences, and math)

 - What theoretical statements does the author make?
 A theoretical statement proposes a relationship.
 For example, structural theories of deviance suggest that deviance (that which is to be explained) is a consequence of the structure (organization of the parts) of a society.
 In other words, social structure produces deviance.

 - What are the concepts and variables used?
 Become familiar with the author by defining keywords.
 Know the details of the argument.
-In the example above: what is social structure?
-What is meant by deviance?
-Do structural theorists/ writers assume the reader knows what is meant by social structure?
-Do you need to find out what this means in order to understand the reading?

 - How does the author’s argument/ position compare with that of others who address the same question or related questions?
 Where are the points of similarity and difference?